A Christian is someone who follows the true faith of Jesus Christ.

 St. Ignatius of Antioch, Epistle to the Smyrnaeans, Chapter 8, 110 A.D.- “Apart from the bishop, let no one do anything that pertains to the Church.
 The only true Eucharist is the one performed by the bishop or by him whom the bishop has appointed.
 Wherever the bishop is, there must be the congregation, just as wherever Jesus Christ is there is the Catholic Church.”

 Many think that being Christian means accepting everyone, being kind to everyone.
 Certainly being Christian involves a true charity toward all men.
-This means that you work and desire each man’s salvation – each man’s eternal happiness.
+This means that you work for and desire each man’s salvation (his eternal happiness).
 First and foremost, however, being a Christian requires that one believe all the truths of Jesus Christ.
 It requires that one hear the one Church He established.
-For Jesus Himself declared that preaching the Christian faith (the Gospel) means “teaching them to observe all things whatsoever I have commanded you” (Matthew 28:19).
+Jesus Himself declared that preaching the Christian faith (the Gospel) means “teaching them to observe all things whatsoever I have commanded you” (Matthew 28:19).
 In Matthew 18:17, we read that those who don’t hear the Christian Church established by Jesus are to be considered as the “heathen and publican.”

-One of the most moving episodes in Christian history – which illustrates the power of the Christian Church and its visible structure – involved the Attila the Hun and his invasion of Italy in 452.
-Attila the Hun was a fierce non-Christian emperor in the East.
+One of the most striking events in Christian history, which illustrates the power of the Christian Church and its visible structure, involved the Attila the Hun and his invasion of Italy in 452.
+Attila was a fierce non-Christian emperor in the East.
 He was greatly feared by many in the Christian Roman Empire.
 In 447, Attila invaded the Eastern Empire.
 In 452, he was ready to invade Rome itself, the center of the Christian Church.
-With Atila threatening the center of the Christian Church, Pope Leo the Great, the undisputed leader of the Christian Church, faced him down.
+With Atila threatening the center of the Christian Church, Pope Leo the Great (the undisputed leader of the Christian Church) faced him down.
 He went out to meet Atilla.
 As Pope Leo went out to meet Attila, he was miraculously flanked by the apostle Peter.
 History tells us that St. Peter threatened Attila with death if he should proceed further.
 Attila was so frightened that he turned back.
 If Attila had not turned back, all of history might have been different.
 The leader of the Christian Church carried with him the supernatural protection of Christianity’s founder, the Lord Jesus Christ.

-After the initial establishment of the Christian Church, each century brought new challenges and trials for the Christian.
+Each century that followed the establishment of the Church brought new challenges and trials for the Christian.
 Heresies would appear and lead many astray.
-Many who were Christians were separated by these heresies from the true Christian faith.
-Arianism was the most notorious of all the early heresies which threatened the Christian.
+Many who had been Christians wound up being separated from the true Church by these heresies.
+Arianism was the most notorious of all the early heresies.
 It proclaimed that Jesus Christ was not true God, that He was not equal with the Father.
-Arianism spread wildly in the 4th century, causing countless people to lose the true Christian faith.
+Arianism spread widely in the 4th century, leading to the apostasy of many.

 The two central dogmas of the Christian faith are the mysteries of the Trinity and the Incarnation.
 The Trinity is the truth that there is one God in three divine persons: the Father, the Son and the Holy Ghost.
 Each divine person is God; yet there are not three gods, but one God.
 Each person is a distinct person.
-The Sabellian heretics, for example, a group of false Christians, wrongly taught that each person is simply a different aspect of God.
-According to them, The Father and the Son are simply different elements of the same person.
+The Sabellian heretics, for example, wrongly taught that each person is simply a different aspect of God.
+According to them, the Father and the Son are different elements of the same person.
 This heresy was condemned by the Christian Church.
 A Christian must believe that there are three divine persons, that each one is God, but that there is only one God.

 The other central dogma of the Christian faith is the Incarnation.
 This is the truth that the Second Person of the Holy Trinity, the Son of God, became man.
-That is Jesus Christ.
-He is one divine person, the second person of the Holy Trinity, with two natures.
+That person is Jesus Christ.
+He is one divine person (the second person of the Holy Trinity) with two natures.
 He is true God and true man.